 Live Action Television

 - Lorne from Angel (not quite an actual lizard, but a green scaly demon).
-Unlike the aforementioned Vic Fontaine, he stole the show.

 - One of these sings during the opening credits of The Fast Show.